Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-09-26-Covid-cocktails-2.md

 ![syrups](/images/2020-09-26-Covid-cocktails-2/syrups.jpg)

 Note I used the h2d approach that bottled juice is fine and boiling is okay.
-The how to drink recipe vid is here:  https://m.youtube.com/watch?v=qTF7QkIkns8
+The how to drink recipe vid is here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/qTF7QkIkns8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Pomegranate juice, pomegranate concentrate, orange flower water, and sugar.
-Picone Fine Foods (https://www.piconefinefood.ca/) was my go-to for these more obscure ingredients.
+[Picone Fine Foods](https://www.piconefinefood.ca/) was my go-to for these more obscure ingredients.

 Oh and on orgeat, the other main syrup?
 It sounds super complicated so I'm just